muntaqam/TumblyTube/README.md

 ### Toast Notifications

-In order for me to avoid `overflow: hidden` `z-index` issues, the Notification component has to sit on top of the entire application rather than inside of the application.
+I wanted the Notification component to sit on top of the entire application rather than inside of the application to avoid render issues such as `overflow: hidden` `z-index`.

 ```html
 <body>